 One of the great parts about Posts is its flexibility -- you can use it for blogs, news articles, allowing teachers to post class information, or just about anything you can think of.
 There’s no one right way to create a page with Posts, either.
-This article will describe some common ways to use the Post element, the Post Tools element, and the Board element to create the public-facing side of Finalsite Posts.
+This article will describe how to choose the right format for your page layout, more details about Post element settings, the Post Tools element, and the Board element which all work together to create the public-facing side of Finalsite Posts.

-The Single Post element is useful for displaying the full text of a specific post and can be linked to one of the other Post elements on the same page or a new page.
-Pair a Single Post element with a Post Tools Navigation element (described below) to display multiple posts, one at a time.
+- Single: Display a single post in this element.
+Used in creating a Default Board Post Page, and is useful for displaying the full text of a specific post and can be linked to one of the other Post elements on the same page or a new page.
+Pair a Single Post element with a Post Tools Navigation element to display multiple posts, one at a time.

 Ignore Role/Group Display Settings: Role/group display settings can help you personalize a post to appeal to a specific group of constituents.
 If you want to display all posts, regardless of their display settings, select this checkbox.
 Learn more about role/group display settings in Use Role/Group Display to control Post visibility.